 For more information about side effects, see the section “What are the possible side effects of SOVALDI?”

 What is SOVALDI?

-Before taking SOVALDI, tell your healthcare provider if you:
+Before taking SOVALDI, tell your healthcare provider about all of your medical conditions, including if you:

 - have liver problems other than hepatitis C infection